-Carrizo-Wilcox, Queen City, and Sparta aquifers
+Carrizo-Wilcox, Queen City, and Sparta Aquifers

-- We used version 3.02 of the groundwater availability model for the Carrizo-Wilcox, Queen City, and Sparta aquifers (Young and Kushnereit, 2020; Young and others, 2018) to analyze the Sparta, Queen City and Carrizo-Wilcox aquifers.
-See Young and Kushnereit (2020) and Young and others (2018) for assumptions and limitations of the model. - The groundwater availability model for the central portion of the Carrizo-Wilcox, Queen City, and Sparta aquifers contains ten layers: - $\circ$ $\,$ Layer 1 represents the Colorado River and Brazos River alluvium - Layer 2 represents the shallow flow system of all units in layers 3 through 10 - o Layer 3 represents the Sparta Aquifer and equivalent units - Layer 4 represents the Weches Formation - Layer 5 represents the Queen City Aquifer and equivalent units - Layer 6 represents the Reklaw Formation - Layers 7 through 10 represent the Carrizo-Wilcox Aquifer and equivalent units.
+- We used version 3.02 of the groundwater availability model for the central portion of the Carrizo-Wilcox, Queen City, and Sparta aquifers (Young and Kushnereit, 2020, and Young and others, 2018) to analyze the Carrizo-Wilcox, Queen City, and Sparta aquifers.
+See Young and Kushnereit (2020) and Young and others (2018) for assumptions and limitations of the model. - The groundwater availability model for the central portion of the Carrizo-Wilcox, Queen City, and Sparta aquifers contains ten layers which represent the following: - Layer 1 represents the Colorado River and Brazos River alluvium. - Layer 2 represents the shallow flow system of all units in layers 3 through 10. - Layer 3 represents the Sparta Aquifer and equivalent units. - Layer 4 represents the Weches Formation. - $\circ$ $\,$ Layer 5 represents the Queen City Aquifer and equivalent units. - Layer 6 represents the Reklaw Formation.